 When you use Houston Apartment Insiders as your Houston apartment locator, we’ll help you find the home that best matches your needs, your wants, your budget, and your style.
-Still, you’ll want to put your own mark on any Houston apartment you choose.
-If it’s the floors that aren’t quite to your liking, here are apartment DIY ideas to make the floors your own:
+Still, you’ll want to make the Houston apartment you choose your own.
+There are many options to customize your living space.
+If the floors of your apartment that aren’t quite to your liking, here are a few ideas on how to update apartment flooring on your own:

-The simplest, most reversible flooring solution is the most obvious one: Lay down some rugs that you like.
-The best part is that you can easily take them all with you when you decide to move on.
+The simplest, most easily reversible flooring solution is the most obvious one: lay down some rugs that you like.
+The best part is that you can easily take them all with you when you decide to move.
 Any investment you make in rugs now will pay off for your future homes, too.

-Here’s an equally temporary, reversible, and transportable idea: Painted canvas floor cloths.
+Here’s an equally temporary, reversible, and transportable idea: a pre primed canvas floor cloth.
 These are basically very durable paintings on canvas, designed to be walked on and cleaned.
 You can buy them already painted, or buy pre-primed floor canvases at most craft stores, paint them with acrylic or latex paints, add a polyurethane sealer, and enjoy your own custom-made floor design.
 Step-by-step floor cloth tutorials are available online, including:

 - Design Sponge’s simple stenciled floor cloth project,